Sagara Sangamam: Production

 Kamal and R. C. Sakthi wanted to make a film on a subject, about a dancer who was an alcoholic, which they named "Anupallavi" when K. Viswanath approached him with a similar subject, Kamal felt he had to do the film.
 On the sets of the film, Gopi Krishna, one of the choreographers, insisted that Kamal should train for at least a month.
 Kamal was one of the top stars of the time, doing multiple shifts, and had to find the time.
 Kamal said it was the "greatest sacrifice from my side".
 Playback singer S. P. Sailaja was recruited to play a prominent role, thereby making her debut as an actress and it also remains the only film she had acted in so far.
 K. Viswanath who is related to Sailaja, decided that she would fit perfectly in the role of Kamal Haasan's pupil, after seeing the photos.
 Sailaja recalled: "I was reluctant as I was trained only in Bharatanatyam, but in the film I had to perform other dance forms like Kathak too.
 While shooting my introductory song "Om Namah Shivaya" at Ravindra Bharathi, I became nervous on the stage and refused to act".
 Chakri Toleti did the role of a photographer boy in the film.
-Thotta Tharani said that the budget was drastically cut for the song in which Kamal dances on the well.
+Art director Thota Tharani said that the budget was drastically cut for the song in which Kamal dances on the well.